jiaqiii/JiaqiLi.github.io/essays/Saving Time and Energy is Good For Earth.md

 invoveld in different fields means more collaborating oppotunities, which leads to the importance of succinct communication.
 Most of the factors that contribute to a qualilty communication points to the efficiency in time and energy of a communication.
-In another word, did all parties do their reseach before bringing up problems to dicuss, and if they elaborated the problem in a clear and precise words.
+In another word, did all parties do their reseach before bringing up problems to discuss, and if they elaborated the problem in clear and precise words.

 #STFW = Search The Fucking Web